CodeMalc/Git-Recipes/README.md

 # Git-Recipes
-Basic HTML Recipe Website
-This project involves making a recipe webpage for my favourite dish which includes directions, ingredients, and links to other recipes
+This project involves making a basic HTML recipe webpage for my favourite dish which includes directions, ingredients, and links to other recipes